About the Review Committee, RC and its Electoral Process

 - To be eligible, candidates must state that they have knowledge of the Service Level Agreement (SLA) with the IANA Numbering Services Operator, as well as of the Number Community proposal for the IANA Functions Stewardship Transition.

-- Only candidates who receive at least five (5) expressions of support before the corresponding deadline may run in the election.
+- Only candidates who receive five (2) expressions of support before the corresponding deadline may run in the election.

 - Information on the candidates (acknowledgment of nominations, expressions of support, candidate bios) will be published on LACNIC's website.

-- If the deadline for candidate nominations expires and no candidates meeting all the requirements have been nominated, an additional 15-day nomination period will be announced, and the entire election schedule will be postponed for 15 calendar days.
+- If the deadline for candidate nominations expires and no candidates meeting all the requirements have been nominated, an additional 15-day nomination period will be announced.

 - If this additional nominations period expires and candidates meeting all the requirements have still not been nominated, the LACNIC Board will appoint an RC member, considering the requirements established for the position.